marxanweb/general/documentation/docs_user.md

 The project will now be created and opened and can be run immediately.

 #### Importing existing Marxan projects
-Existing DOS-based Marxan projects can also be imported to Marxan Web using the Import Project window (currently only supported on Google Chrome).
-Imported projects share some of the features of projects created with the New Project wizard, but there are a number of important differences that may influence which method you use.
-In particular, the following capabilities are not supported on imported projects:
+Existing Marxan projects can also be imported to Marxan Web using the Import Project window (currently only supported on Google Chrome).
+Imported projects do not have the same functionality of projects created with the New Project wizard.
+There are a number of important differences, in particular, the following capabilities are not supported on imported projects:

 - Project features cannot be added or removed
-- Showing the project features on the map is not supported
+- Showing the project features on the map
-- Zooming to project features on the map is not supported
+- Zooming to project features on the map
 - Project features have only basic metadata, e.g. simple names and no descriptions

 To import a DOS-based Marxan project:
 - Click on the Import button in the Projects window
 - Specify the Marxan Project Folder which should point to the folder that contains the input.dat file
-- Zip up the planning grid shapefile that was used in the DOS-based Marxan project - this shapefile should have a field called 'puid' which is the unique value for the planning unit.
+- Zip up the planning grid shapefile that was used in the DOS-based Marxan project - this shapefile must have a field called 'puid' which is the unique value for the planning unit.
 All of the individual files that make up a shapefile should be included (e.g. shp, shx, dbf etc.).
 Do not include any relative or absolute paths or any other files.
 - Upload the zipped shapefile
 - Specify the name of the planning grid - this will be the name of the planning grid that is created from the zipped up shapefile